 Jul 23, 2020

 The exchange rate refers to one country’s currency against another country’s currency.
-Exchange rates are usually free-floating which means their value will fluctuate based on supply and demand.
+Exchange rates are usually free-floating, which means their value will fluctuate based on supply and demand.

-A spread is the difference between two prices.
+A spread is a difference between two prices.
 In other words, it is the gap between the selling position and the buying position of a financial instrument.
 Spreads are important to traders as they indicate the primary cost of trading assets.
 Traders can calculate costs to maximize their profits.

 A ‘lot’ represents a consistent number of units in a financial instrument that is established by a regulator.
 For example, most stock trades will trade in lot sizes of 100 shares.
 Forex is traded in either micro, mini or standard lots.
 Each market establishes its own lot size.